Abdur Rouf Choudhury: Contributions

-The wide canvas of words and tales of this artist brought out the plight of women in the male-dominated set-up of society.
-Over and above the Islamic-based code of beliefs of the society; male-domination society pushed woman into complete subjugation, making them property for the use of men, because of such a 'life-style's set-up, economical and social oppression was principally faced by women.
+The wide canvas of words and tales of this artist brought out the plight of women in the male-dominated setup of society.
+Over and above the Islamic-based code of beliefs of the society, the male-dominated society pushed women into complete subjugation, making them property for the use of men.
+Because of such a 'lifestyle' set-up, economic and social oppression was principally faced by women.
 This drove women to utter frustration and desperation.
 Choudhury portrayed women, their plight, and their helplessness in the face of this male-dominated society.
-On the other hand, he wrote about their sense of humanitarian values, their love, sorrows, their deep longing for a life as normal and beautiful as free women.
+On the other hand, he wrote about their sense of humanitarian values, their love, their sorrows, and their deep longing for a life as normal and beautiful as free women.